Why do we anticipate regret before we make a decision?

 What is Regret Aversion?

-Regret aversion occurs when a decision is made to avoid regretting an alternative decision in the future.
-Regret can be a powerless and discomforting state and people sometimes make decisions in order to avoid this outcome.
+Regret aversion, also known as regret theory, occurs when a decision is made in order to avoid regretting the alternative decision in the future.
+Regret can be a powerless and discomforting state, and people sometimes make decisions just to avoid these feelings.

 Where it occurs

 Have you ever made a choice where you were explicitly aware of the influence of potential future regret on your decision-making?
-This could be that backpacking trip in Europe that you had to do because one day you might regret not going.
-It could be that impulsive purchase during a limited time offer where you tell yourself, “I know if I don’t get it, I’ll probably regret it later.”
+Perhaps a backpacking trip in Europe that you felt compelled to take because you thought that one day in the future you might regret not going.
+Or it could be that impulsive purchase during a limited-time offer where you told yourself, “I know if I don’t get it now, I’ll probably regret it later.”
+Regret aversion is our brain’s way of avoiding the emotional pain of regret associated with poor decision-making.

-While sometimes this sense of regret can just be a rationalization for a certain decision, it can also be a strong emotion that guides your preferences.
+While sometimes this fear of regret can just be a rationalization for a certain decision, it can also be a strong emotion that guides your preferences.
 And while such decisions driven by regret aversion can lead to ideal outcomes, they can also lead us astray.
+Going back to the earlier examples of the backpacking trip around Europe and the impromptu purchase, while the former may leave you with a lifetime of happy memories and stories to tell friends and family, the latter may take you over your monthly budget because you didn’t actually have the money to pay for it.

 Sources